 Due to state eligibility policies under M.G.L.
 40B, the actual number of affordable units in Sudbury or any community is much lower than the inventory indicates.
 Per state policy, the only ownership units included on the SHI are affordable deed-restricted properties.
-However, all rental units (regardless of the cost of rent) in a development are counted as long as a minimum of 20 percent of units are affordable at 50 percent AMI or below, or 25 percent of units are affordable at 80 percent AMI or below.
+However, all rental units (regardless of the cost of rent) in a development are counted as long as a minimum of

-50 2023 Greater Boston Housing Report Card, page 56
+&lt;sup>51 2023 Greater Boston Housing Report Card, page 56